A work permit is a document issued by the Romanian government allowing a foreigner to work in Romania.

 - You must be authorized as an employee under local law; if you’re not confirmed yet, contact your employer about getting legal status before applying for your permit.

-- You’ll need proof that you meet minimum requirements for living within Romania (e.g., health insurance) and that no barriers prevent employment opportunities at their residence/work location(s).
+- You’ll need proof that you meet the minimum requirements for living within Romania (e.g., health insurance) and that no barriers prevent employment opportunities at your residence/work location(s).

 Who is eligible for a Romania Work Permit?

 - You must be a citizen of one of the countries on the list.

 You must not be an EU citizen, or if you are an EU citizen and are applying for a Romanian work permit, you may have to apply for an extension to your visa before applying for your work permit.

 You can apply for a Romanian Work Permit online.
 You will need to have the following:

 - An ID card or passport (if you don’t have one already)